 Make real maple syrup snow candy in your own backyard just like Laura from Little House in the Prairie.
 You can do it in 3 simple steps.

 Making homemade candy on the snow is a great winter activity to do with the family in the backyard or in the school yard with the students in your class.
 To make maple syrup snow candy, also known as snow taffy or maple syrup taffy all you need are two things: real maple syrup and clean, fresh snow!

 We were all about classic Canadian winter-time treats here this past weekend.
 Did you see the amazing snow ice cream we made on Sunday?

 Well, today’s maple syrup snow candy is another fab recipe for you and your kids to try before the snow melts.
 Making maple candy or maple taffy on the snow is a popular winter tradition here in Canada.
-It’s often a regular activity at outdoor winter carnivals, and at maple syrup festivals in late winter and early spring.
+It’s a regular activity at outdoor winter carnivals and at maple syrup festivals in late winter and early spring.
 This is when the maple trees are tapped, and the sap from the trees is collected in buckets and boiled into maple syrup.

-It’s really fun to make and the recipe is literally as easy as 1-2-3.
+Snow taffy is really fun to make.
+It’s literally as easy as 1-2-3.

 What IS maple syrup snow candy?

-Truth be told, we did not make this batch of candy outside.
-The temperatures this past weekend were nearing -40, which made conditions unbearable out in the yard.
-We brought the snow inside and made our candy in the comfort of our house.
+To tell you the truth, we did not make this batch of candy outside.
+The temperatures this past weekend were nearing -40, which made conditions unbearable out in the yard, so we brought the snow inside and made our candy in the comfort of our house.

 For our maple syrup snow candy recipe, you’ll need: